Cleaning up dirty school buses

 Tapping Funding for Bus Retrofits

 - Environmental Protection Agency (EPA).
 Monies for retrofitting school bus engines are available through its Clean School Bus USA program.
-Clean School Bus USA and Blue Skyways Collaborative expect to award more than $3 million this year in grants for school bus diesel-emission reduction projects.

 - Congestion Mitigation and Air Quality Improvement Program (CMAQ).
 The CMAQ program provides funds to metropolitan areas failing to meet federal clean air health standards (National Ambient Air Quality Standards) or to implement appropriate air cleanup plans (State Implementation Plans) in line with Transportation Control Measures (TCMs).
 TCM funds are used to reduce pollution from cars and trucks by cutting traffic congestion.